The Best Crypto Exchanges

 Cryptocurrencies are digital assets used as mediums of exchange.
 They are secured with cryptographic proof, a method used both to generate new coins and verify cryptocurrency transactions that are recorded and stored on digital ledgers called blockchains.

 Although there have been numerous attempts at designing a digital coin in the past, none of the developers were able to both create a decentralized currency and protect it from double-spending without intermediaries.

 In late 2008, a software developer under the pseudonym of Satoshi Nakamoto published Bitcoin’s white paper and, for the first time, introduced a revolutionary technology that solves the problem of double-spending with cryptographic proof.

 Bitcoin and the payment platform allow users to make decentralized, pseudonymous transactions, faster and cheaper.
 These transactions are immutable and irreversible, they’re permanently stored and publicly displayed on the blockchain.

 These features make Bitcoin and other crypto assets perfect for either short-term or long-term investments as stores of value, payment methods that should gain wider adoption in the future, and utility tokens for numerous blockchain-based projects and applications. (check our tutorial on how to buy bitcoin in Canada for more info)

 For example, Ethereum is a popular cryptocurrency used for building smart contracts and dApps on its native Turing-complete network.
 We have coins like Ripple, Litecoin, and NEO that have taken most of Bitcoin and Ethereum’s characteristics and improved them further to achieve greater scalability and transaction throughput.

 What Are Crypto Exchanges?

-Cryptocurrency exchanges are online platforms, available on your computers or mobile devices, where you can purchase, sell, transfer, store, or trade cryptocurrencies.
+Cryptocurrency exchanges are online platforms, available on your computers or mobile devices, where you can sell, transfer, store, or buy cryptocurrencies in Canada.

 Based on your preference, you can choose to trade them with fiat currencies on fiat to crypto exchanges or trade one crypto against another on crypto to crypto exchanges.
 That’s just the first choice to make out of many.
 Due to a recent rise in the popularity of these assets, today we have over a thousand different platforms to choose from.